2nd degree (Master)

 - Use their eyes to understand how spatial policies are promoting or retarding social equity.

--explain the importance of the city for social mobility, with reference to housing, transport and urban regeneration, using examples from a variety of countries.
+-explain the importance of the city for social mobility, with reference to housing, transport, and public space, using examples from a variety of countries.

 -evaluate the strengths and weaknesses of programs for informal settlements and slum upgrading, and policies to integrate urban migrants.